Trip7274/Bayt_API/README.md

 - AMD GPU Systems:
 	- `amdgpu_top`

+Along with semi-obvious things such as `bash`, `grep`, `sed`, `awk`, `head`

 ## Installation and usage
 Bayt is still in a very early stage, thus the compiled binaries are unavailable.
 You're free to compile the source code and test it out, though!

+If you'd like to tinker with it, compilation should be quite simple, execute `git clone https://github.com/Trip7274/Bayt_API.git; cd Bayt_API/Bayt_API/; dotnet build --configuration Release` in a shell.

+The final binary should be in `bin/Release/net9.0` called `Bayt_API`